benrady/strapper/README.md

 # Deploy
+The default deploy script for Strapper uses [Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
+S3 is an inexpensive and scalable option for hosting static apps that use 3rd party (a.k.a. cloud) services for all server-side behavior.

 0. Create a file named `.deploy_config` in strapper's root directory
 0. Set the `s3_bucket` variable to be your Amazon S3 bucket name